-There will be a special enlargement for Makara Peak MTB Park and Karori Park.
+There will be a special enlargement on a separate sheet for Rallywoods.
 There won't be many controls there, but we just couldn't ignore it!
 This will be at 1:10,000

 The tracks are approximately graded to a 4-point scale.
 Solid lines are gravelled.
 Long dashes are not, but can be nearly as fast if conditions are dry.
 Short dashes means "picking your way" and an average rider will be off the bike frequently.
 Dotty tracks means unrideable, again for an average rider, not Danny Mackaskill.
 We try and take the effect of slope out of the equation, so you can expect them to be worse uphill, better downhill.

-Most of the bush is mapped as medium green from aerial photos, and off-track travel is not advised even on foot.
+Most of the bush is mapped as medium green from aerial photos, though this covers pine plantation as well as native, so take local conditions into account before heading off-track.
 Open land is shown as per orienteering convention in yellow - think hay paddocks.
-And in-between vegetation such as scattered trees or scrub is green dots in yellow.
+And in-between vegetation such as scattered trees or scrub or logged/replanted pine forest is green dots in yellow.
 We've shown some favourable off-track travel in light green (forest) or bright yellow (open land), but this is from a foot point of view.You're going to be mostly on trails.

 ALL team members are honour bound to go to each control point together.
 Don't send your strongest team member up the hill while the others take a rest.
 It isn't fair, and besides it compromises our safety system which depends on the team being together.

 Now you are there, we want you to have a fun day, but please note: